 Apple makes some much-loved technology, but the notoriously proprietary company doesn’t normally like to share with others.
 For 2019, Apple has apparently made a serious philosophical shift on that front when it comes to AirPlay 2, its wireless video and audio streaming protocol.
-After landing in a variety of 2019 TVs, including those from Samsung, LG, Sony, and Vizio, Apple is now reportedly in talks to send the technology to Roku and its expansive family of streaming devices, according to Mac Rumors.
+After landing in a variety of 2019 TVs, including those from Samsung, LG, Sony, and Vizio, Apple is now reportedly in talks to send the technology to Roku and its expansive family of streaming devices, according to a February report from Mac Rumors.

-According to the report, Airplay 2 support would come in the form of a software update, rather than requiring those who own Roku hardware to buy new devices.
+According to the initial report, Airplay 2 support would come in the form of a software update, rather than requiring those who own Roku hardware to buy new devices.
 The update would more than likely allow those who have Roku-enabled smart TVs, such as those from TCL, access to Airplay 2, and would only serve to grow the number of supported TVs on the market.

 Airplay 2 would allow iPhone, iPad, and MacOS users to stream video, audio, photos, and more directly to the screen of their Roku-connected TV, providing an instant upgrade that would likely have many ditching the dongles they previously used to connect to their TV screen.